Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 Name           |Type         |Description
 ---------------|-------------|-----------
-lighten        |Color, Int   |Returns a lighter version of the given color darken         |Color, Int   |Returns a darker version of the given color
+lighten        |Color, Double|Returns a lighter version of the given color darken         |Color, Double|Returns a darker version of the given color

 ## Example